sourabhv/sourabhv.github.io/_posts/2014-09-21-dropbox-command-line-tool-2.md

 ###Sub-commands

 Sub-commands are like commands under a command.
 The root command works like a namespace for them.
-For example, if you're ever used git, then you must've used its subcommands like `$ git push`, `$ git pull`, etc. We will make some similar subcommands for drp, namely `$ drp up`, `$ drp down` and `$ drp share`.
+For example, if you've ever used git, then you must've used its subcommands like `$ git push`, `$ git pull`, etc. We will make some similar subcommands for drp, namely `$ drp up`, `$ drp down` and `$ drp share`.
 Let's create those...

 {% highlight python %}
 import click